Lima, Ohio: Geography

 According to the United States Census Bureau, the city has a total area of 13.80 sqmi, of which 13.57 sqmi is land and 0.23 sqmi is water.

 The Ottawa River flows through the city.
 Locals sometimes refer to the river as "Hawg Creek".
 This resembles a traditional local name used dating back to the Hog Creek Shawnee community that existed between Lima and present Ada, prior to the Shawnee removal of 1831.
 This removal made possible the official founding of "Lima" as a formal town in that year.

 Climate

 Lima has a Humid continental climate (Köppen: Dfa) where there are 4 distinct seasons.
+Rainfall is more common from April to August, rainfall levels reach 100 mm.
+Snowfall is at its peak in January, where it reaches 15 cm.